maria1volcano/GPU-cluster-MYTHOS/README.md

-# Mythos 6 - GPU Cluster Ops Agent
+# GPU Cluster Ops Agent

-**Mythos 6** is an AI-powered GPU cluster operations dashboard built for the **Crusoe track**.
+**GPU Cluster Ops Agent** is an AI-powered GPU cluster operations dashboard built for the **Crusoe track**.
 It monitors a live GPU cluster stream, predicts operational risks before they impact workloads, and gives operators clear recommendations they can approve, override, or question.

 The project follows one core operational loop: